The Big Storylines To Follow During Celtics-Nets First-Round Playoff Series

 BOSTON (CBS) — The Celtics were one of the best teams in the NBA since early January and jumped at the chance to secure the No. 2 seed in the Eastern Conference on the final day of the regular season.
 Their reward: A first-round meeting with the seven-seeded Brooklyn Nets.

 The Nets are not your usual seven-seed.
 They definitely played like one throughout the regular season, though there are a number of factors that led to their 44-38 records and spot in the play-in tournament.
 Kevin Durant was limited to 55 games because of a sprained MCL that he suffered in January.
 Kyrie Irving had to sit out the majority of Brooklyn’s home games because he was unvaccinated.
-James Harden eventually pouted his way out of town, so Brooklyn’s “Big Three” was never much of a “Big Three” and now they’re down to just a dynamic duo.READ MORE: Jaylen Brown Ready For A Matchup For The Ages Against Nets
+James Harden eventually pouted his way out of town, so Brooklyn’s “Big Three” was never much of a “Big Three” and now they’re down to just a dynamic duo.READ MORE: Celtics-Nets Matchups -- A View From Both Sides

 But even after a mediocre regular season, they still possess two superstars in Durant and Irving.
 The big fear is that the Nets could easily flip a switch and be one of the most dangerous teams in the East this postseason.